CathrineVilain/Miniex6/README.md

 1. The circles are generated at random positions.
 2. The circles are generated in random colors.
 3. The circles are generated in random sizes.
-4. The circles move along the x-axis until they hit the edge of the screen
+4. The circles move forwards along the x-axis until they hit the edge of the screen
 5. When the circles hit the edge of the screen they go backwards with a slight drop in the y-axis causing them to move diagonally.

+The circles keep going back and forwards leaving trails of the previous circle, making a pattern as they go.
+When they exit the canvas at the bottom the program stops generating annything new.

 ![alt text](miniex6.JPG)
 https://cdn.rawgit.com/CathrineVilain/Miniex6/c0182eef/p5/empty-example/index.html